rrishi04/Final-Project-Pokemon-Analyzer/README.md

 # Final-Project-Pokemon-Analyzer

 Purpose of Study:
-This project's purpose is to preform data analysis on survey data from CCM.
-The survey provides data on the students who attended CCM and their "background" with their reason as to why they were influenced to join CCM.
-The goal is to provide an anaylsis to help the Computing department gain more enrollments.
-We are taskedd to use python to anaylze the data and create graphs to answer data driven questions.
-This quiestions will help the admission office in gaining a new perspective and giving them an idea on how to gain more computing enrollments.
+The purpose of this project is to perform data analysis on the pokemon data from paldea region (Scarlet/Violet).
+The dataset provides stats for pokemon, including their base stats, types, catch rates, and egg cycles.
+The goal is to analyze these values to find insights that can help players enhance their gameplay.

 Questions: (I decided to use in my study)
 1. What are the top 5 Pokémon with the highest total base stats?